LeetLLM

 SymptomLikely causeFix

-All predicted probabilities hover around 0.4–0.6Features are weak, data is tiny, or GD has not convergedAdd better features (text embeddings later), increase epochs, try a larger learning rate, or switch to a stronger model
+All predicted probabilities hover around 0.4-0.6Features are weak, data is tiny, or GD is under-trainedAdd informative evidence features, increase epochs, tune learning rate, or evaluate a stronger model

-Your NumPy weights differ from sklearn by >0.3Forgot the intercept column, used different regularization, or feature scaling mismatchCompare design matrices, set penalty=None / C=1e9, verify the exact same X
+Your NumPy weights differ from sklearn by >0.3Forgot the intercept column, used different regularization, or feature scaling mismatchCompare design matrices, disable sklearn regularization, and verify the same X

 Try it yourself

-1. Start with w = [0,0,0] and compute the gradient vector on the full batch by hand for the first step (lr = 0.5).
-Verify it matches the first printed line of your NumPy run.
+1. Start with w = [0,0,0] and compute the gradient vector on the full batch by hand for the initial step (lr = 0.5).
+Verify it matches the initial printed line of your NumPy run.

 2. Change the learning rate to 2.0 and watch the loss explode or oscillate.
 Explain why in one sentence.

-4. Manually bin the eight predicted probabilities into four equal-width bins, compute the ECE by hand, and compare with your expected_calibration_error function.
+4. Bin validation probabilities into four equal-width bins, compute ECE by hand, and compare with code output.
+Repeat with eight bins and explain why the number changes.

-If any answer feels hand-wavy, print the actual arrays, the exact loss numbers, and the concrete cells of the confusion matrix.
-That is how you become dangerous with classification.
+If any answer feels hand-wavy, print the arrays, loss numbers, and concrete cells of the confusion matrix.
+Concrete numbers build classification skill.

-• Turn any binary classification problem into a design matrix and fit logistic weights with gradient descent using only NumPy.
+• Turn a binary classification problem into a design matrix and fit logistic weights with gradient descent using NumPy alone.

 • Derive and implement the (p − y)·x gradient yourself.